dvrpc/map-templates/README.md

 - The rest of the content, actions and styles are up to you.
 Happy hacking.

 ## Deployment
+- make sure packages are installed and `package.json` is configured (see getting started first steps)
 - `npm run build`
+    - if this errors out, try `npm clean-install` to wipe and reset installed packages then `npm run build` again
 - copy files from `/build/` folder to deployment location.
 - to ensure cache busting, change css file names and corresponding `<link>` paths in `index.html`